fortran-lang/stdlib/doc/specs/stdlib_logger.md

 information.
 The derived type, `logger_t`, is to be used to define both global and local logger variables.
-The `logger_t` methods serve to configure the loggers and use the logger variables to report messages to a variable specific list of I/O units, to be termed `log_units`.
+The `logger_t` methods serve to configure the loggers and use the logger variables to report messages to a variable specific list of I/O units termed `log_units`.
 The variable, `global_logger`, of type `logger_t`, is intended to serve as the default global logger.
 The constants serve as error flags returned by the optional integer `stat` argument.